Shanikah-Boyce/Building-a-Virtual-Private-Cloud/README.md

 ### Private Connectivity with VPC Peering

-To enable private communication between separate VPCs, a **VPC peering connection** was established.
-This allowed instances in each VPC to communicate using private IPs, eliminating the need to traverse the public internet.
+To test a feature called VPC peering which allows instances in each VPC to communicate using private IPs, thus eliminating the need to traverse the public internet, the tool VPC resource map was used to create 2 VPC that clearly shows the visual relationship between subnets, gateways and route tables.
+This visual approach reduced configuration errors and made it easier to troubleshoot issues.
 Once the peering request was accepted, route tables in both VPCs were updated to permit bi-directional traffic flow.
 Connectivity between EC2 instances was verified using **EC2 Instance Connect**, replacing the need for manual SSH key handling.
 Connectivity tests, such as `ping -c 5` and SSH commands, confirmed successful traffic flow through the peering link.

 ---